-- 16.5 The Borrower and CDR Lenders acknowledge that the Non-CDR Lenders i.e, DBS Bank Limited, Standard Chartered Bank have following Existing Security Documents (other than the existing securities referred hereinabove for them) in their favour; - a.
+- 16.4 Working Capital Loan & Demand Loan are secured as follows:- - (a) First charge ranking pari passu by way of hypothecation and/or pledge of current assets both present and future namely finished goods, raw materials, work-in progress, consumable stores and spares, book debts, bills receivable, etc and; - (b) Second pari-passu charge by way of mortgage of all immovable assets, properties as per the details given in Schedule XI and hypothecation of moveable fixed assets both present and future of the Borrower except specifically charged assets in favour of aforesaid CDR Lenders; - (c) The above security shall be shared on pari passu basis with Non-CDR Lenders i.e., DBS Bank Limited , Standard Chartered Bank of prerestructuring Working Capital Consortium alongwith on similar condition as agreed earlier - 16.5 The Borrower and CDR Lenders acknowledge that the Non-CDR Lenders i.e, DBS Bank Limited, Standard Chartered Bank have following Existing Security Documents (other than the existing securities referred hereinabove for them) in their favour; - a.
 Unconditional and irrevocable Personal Guarantees of following Directors as part of Promoter Group, - i.
 Mr. Gurjeet Singh Johar (Chairman) - ii.
 Mr. Charanbir Singh Sethi (Managing Director) - iii.
 Mr. Rajbir Singh (Whole time Director) - iv.
 Mr. Amrit Pal Singh Chadha (Whole time Director) - v.
 Mr. Sanjay Gupta (Whole time Director) - b.
-Unconditional and irrevocable Corporate Guarantee of M/s Case Components Industries Private Limited, a company registered under the Companies act, 1956 and having its registered office at 74, Hemkunt Colony, Nehru Place, New Delhi.
+Unconditional and irrevocable Corporate Guarantee of M/s Case Components Industries Private Limited, a company registered under the Companies act,1956 and having its registered office at 74, Hemkunt Colony, Nehru Place, New Delhi.

-TRADE PAYABLES As At 31st Mar, 2022 As At 31st Mar, 2021 - Total outstanding dues of micro and small enterprises - - Total outstanding dues of creditors other than micro and small enterprises 29,804.95 29,574.80 Total 29,804.95 29,574.80
+17 TRADE PAYABLES As At 31st Mar, 2024 As At 31st Mar, 2023 - Total outstanding dues of micro and small enterprises - - Total outstanding dues of creditors other than micro and small enterprises 30,481.28 30,332.53 Total 30,481.28 30,332.53

-- 17.1 The company has not yet identified the MSME Status of its creditors and hence, no disclosure with regard to the same has been given. - 17.2 Trade payables includes a sum of Rs.15,903.98 Lakhs (Previous Year-Rs.16,293.42 Lakhs) payable to Related parties. - 17.3 Trade payables were recognised as below during the FY 2018-19: - 1.
+- 17.1 The company has not yet identified the MSME Status of its creditors and hence, no disclosure with regard to the same has been given. - 17.2 Trade payables includes a sum of Rs.16,547.80 Lakhs (Previous Year- Rs.16,436.60 Lakhs) payable to Related parties. - 17.3 The changes in the amount payable to the related party is due to the cross border transaction and the provision of section 28 of the iBC 2016 do not apply on the same. - 17.4 Trade payables were recognised as below during the FY 2018-19: - 1.
 For the creditors whose claims were not appearing in the books of accounts but supported by the invoices and confirmed by the management were admitted and reflected above. - 2.
 For the creditors whose claim was appearing in the books of accounts- amount admitted as claim or amount appearing in the books of accounts, whichever was higher was accounted for on a conservative approach.